-1 Non-effective Market Linkages for Project Beneficiaries: Risk: -The risk that PROSPER's efforts to create marketing linkages for RIs and MSMEs does not succeed due to lack of interest by agribusinesses - Failure of smallholders producers to meet market requirements with regard to quantity and quality Mitigations: Since the beginning of the project activities will focus on building capacity of RIs and MSMEs not only on climate risks and NR degradation but also with regard to FAB and improved production and financial literacy.
+11 Non-effective Market Linkages for Project Beneficiaries: Risk: -The risk that PROSPER's efforts to create marketing linkages for RIs and MSMEs does not succeed due to lack of interest by agribusinesses - Failure of smallholders producers to meet market requirements with regard to quantity and quality Mitigations: ] Since the beginning of the project activities will focus on building capacity of RIs and MSMEs not only on climate risks and NR degradation but also with regard to FAB and improved production and financial literacy.
 It will also strengthen the extension teams to ensure state of the art knowledge is accessible to the beneficiaries.
 The RIs and MSMEs will also have access to financial services such as VSLAs, matching grants and BFF.
 This will help farmers to continue credit worthy and credible partners to agribusinesses under formal market linkages arrangements.
 Consciousness efforts will be made to link farmers' groups and MSMEs to VC actors.
 In addition to incentives such as increased opportunities for expanding their businesses, incentives such as access to know how and concessional BFF loans is expected to encourage agribusinesses to have strong links to the target groups.
-Risk: Poor farmers Performance due to Climate Impacts High Moderate Mitigations: Since start-up, the project will raise smallholders' awareness on climate risks and how to climate proof their farming operations.
+Risk: Poor farmers Performance due to Climate Impacts Risks High climate high risks would lead to sub-optimal production and failure of the smallholders to meet their commitments to the partnering agribusinesses and financial institutions.
+High Moderate Mitigations: Since start-up, the project will raise smallholders' awareness on climate risks and how to climate proof their farming operations.
 Under component 2, farmers will be supported to develop green and climate resilient business plans to access MGs and the BFF facility.
 The project will make arrangements to link the farmers to GIRSAL (agricultural risk mechanism) and GAIP (agricultural climate insurance) to mitigate any loss due to climate risks or any other shocks.
-Risk: PFIs are Risk Averse and not Willing to lend to PROSPER's Target Group Risks: PFIs consider PROPSER's target group high risk and does not agree to engage in business relationship with most of them.
-Substanti al Moderate
+Risk: PFIs are Risk Averse and not Willing to lend to PROSPER's Target Group Substanti al Moderate Risks: PFIs consider PROPSER's target group high risk and does not agree to engage in business relationship with most of them.